 No one knows exactly where he was when he pulled the trigger.

-Legend has it he was in the rolling wheatfields at the back of the village.
-More likely he scurried quietly into a barn.
-He shot himself in the stomach.
-Bleeding heavily he somehow managed to stagger back to his lodgings.
+The story goes that he was in the rolling wheatfields at the back of the village which he’d repeatedly painted.
+Perhaps he scurried quietly into a barn.
+But we do know he suffered a bullet wound in the stomach/abdomen.
+Bleeding heavily, he managed to stagger back to his lodgings.
 He went to bed, lit his pipe and waited for the inevitable.

 “…sadness and extreme loneliness.”